-The success of our business depends in part on our ability to enhance and scale our existing products for desalination, find new applications for our technology outside of desalination and diversify our product offerings by developing or acquiring new technology.
+The success of our business depends in part on our ability to enhance existing products, develop new products for desalination, diversify into new markets by finding new applications for existing products or by developing or acquiring new technology.

-Our future success depends in part on our ability to enhance and scale existing products for desalination, to find new applications for existing products and services and to develop or acquire new products and services for new markets.
+Our future success depends in part on our ability to enhance and scale existing products, and develop new products, for desalination, to find new applications for existing products and services and to develop or acquire new products and services for new markets.
 While new or enhanced products and services have the potential to meet specified needs of new or existing markets, their pricing may not meet customer expectations and they may not compete favorably with products and services of current or potential competitors.
-The release of new products may also be delayed if the products do not meet specifications, performance test requirements or quality standards or perform as expected in a production environment.
+New products may be delayed or cancelled if they do not meet specifications, performance test requirements or quality standards, or perform as expected in a production environment.
 Product designs also may not scale as expected.
 We may have difficulty finding new markets for our existing technology or developing or acquiring new products for new markets.
-Potential markets may not accept or be slow to adopt our products and services and may be costly to penetrate.
+Customers may not accept or be slow to adopt new products and services and potential new markets may be too costly to penetrate.
 In addition, we may not be able to offer our products and services at prices that meet customer expectations without increasing our costs and eroding our margins.
 If we are unable to develop competitive new products and open new cost-effective markets, our business and results of operations will be adversely affected.